-For plans that offer SSBCI benefits, you are eligible based on qualifying clinical criteria of a chronic condition as determined and confirmed by your physician.
+For plans that offer SSBCI benefits, you are eligible based on the above criteria as determined and confirmed by your physician.

 To determine if your plan offers SSBCI benefits, please refer to the benefits charts located at the front of this document.
 SSBCI benefits are located under the additional benefits section.